Re-discover post-pandemic South Korea with day trips to lesser-known cities! Read to the end for daebak travel deals for the month of May 2023 🥳

 Another great viewpoint of Seoul is from the top of Naksan Park.

 It’s also a part of the Seoul City Wall, a series of walls made of stone that stretches for 18.6km surrounding Seoul.
-The Naksan Mountain trail takes about one hour to finish and spans from Hyehwamun Gate to Heunginjimun Gate.
+The Naksan Mountain trail takes about 1 hour to finish and spans from Hyehwamun Gate to Heunginjimun Gate.